We are living in an interesting time. Staying positive during times like these, times of uncertainty, can be difficult.

-In times like these, it’s important not to lose sight of the numerous things for which we should be thankful.
+In times like these, it’s important not to lose sight of the numerous things we should be thankful for.
 Psychologists tell us that being grateful will improve our lives.
 I wrote about this in a previous post on having an attitude of gratitude.
 Here’s what I said:

 “Psychologists tell us that having a thankful attitude will improve our lives.
 In fact, there is a field of psychology called positive psychology.
 What does that mean?
 Positive psychology is the study of happiness.